eduzgun/tokens-playground/instructions.md

 # Instructions

-There are no resources stored on the main branch of this repository; switch branches to see the options.
+This branch of the repository contains an incomplete app that needs auth implementing.

 ---